mozilla/elasticutils/docs/searching.rst

    again overwrites previous calls.

-This is implemented using the `boosting query` in ElasticSearch.
+This is implemented using the `boosting query` in Elasticsearch.
 Anything you specify with :py:meth:`elasticutils.S.query` goes into the `positive` section.
 The `negative query` and `negative boost` portions are specified as the first and second arguments to